webdriverio-community/wdio-rerun-service/README.md

 This service tracks failing Mocha or Jasmine tests and Cucumber scenarios executed within the [WebdriverIO](https://webdriver.io) test framework.
 It will allow failing or unstable tests or scenarios to be re-run.

-_NOTE_: Cucumber Framework users running WebdriverIO versions `5.x` and `6.x` should use version `1.6.x`.
-If you are on the latest major version of `7.x`, use the latest `1.7.x` version of this service.
+_NOTE_: Cucumber Framework users running WebdriverIO versions `5.x.x` and `6.x.x` should use version `1.6.x`.
+If you are on `7.x.x`, use version `1.7.x` version of this service.
+If you are on the latest major version of `8.x.x`, use the latest `2.x.x` version of this service.

 ## Re-run vs. Retry